similie/fastapi-ml-wrapper/.github/STYLEGUIDE.md

 ## Naming Conventions

-### Variables

-- Use lowercase with words separated by underscores as necessary to improve readability.

-### Functions

-- Function names should be lowercase, with words separated by underscores as necessary to improve readability.

-### Classes
+### Variables, Functions & Classes

-- Class names should follow the `CamelCase` naming convention.
+Should follow the `CamelCase` naming convention.
+Folders, where used to group common pieces of code together should be `snake_case`

 ### Constants